Changes as of 2024.06.03.02 The “_useipv6.txt” and “_usesteam.txt” files have been moved to the Member’s AppCache directory (%LOCALAPPDATA%\<dir>).

 All race farms now support both IPv4 and IPv6.

-You can tell iRacing to use IPv6 for your connections to race servers by opening the iRacingUI, clicking on the Settings icon at the bottom right and move the IPv6 switch to on.
+You can tell iRacing to use IPv6 for your connections to race servers by opening the iRacingUI, clicking the Settings icon at the bottom right, and moving the IPv6 switch to on.
 If that switch won't respond, or just keeps moving back to off, then you do not have IPv6.
 You can check if you have IPv6 by clicking here: https://ipv6test.google.com/.

-If you've confirmed that you have an IPv6 address with the link above but you still cannot enable it in the iRacing UI, then its likely the iRacing service started up before Windows established its ipv6 addressing.
+If you've confirmed that you have an IPv6 address with the link above but still cannot enable it in the iRacing UI, then it's likely that the iRacing service started up before Windows established its IPv6 addressing.

-You can tell the iRacingService to wait to start until more of the Windows networking is configured by creating a new text file and naming it core.ini with the following section included in the file.
-Or by downloading the file attached to this FAQ.
+You can tell the iRacingService to wait to start until more of the Windows networking is configured by creating a new text file and naming it core.ini, including the following section, or by downloading the file attached to this FAQ.

 [iRacingService]